xelatihy/yocto-gl/docs/yocto/yocto_image.md

-`make_checker(...)` for a checker, `make_bumps(...)` for a bumpy test, `make_ramp(...)` for a linear ramp, `make_gammaramp(...)` for a ramp with different gamma settings, `make_uvramp(...)` and `make_uvgrid(...)` for test images for texture coordinates as either ramps or grids, and `make_blackbodyramp(...)` for a ramp with different blackbody temperatures.
+`make_checker(...)` for a checker, `make_bumps(...)` for a bumpy test, `make_ramp(...)` for a linear ramp, `make_gammaramp(...)` for a ramp with different gamma settings, `make_uvramp(...)` and `make_uvgrid(...)` for test images for texture coordinates as either ramps or grids, `make_colormapramp(...)` for a ramp to test different color maps, and `make_blackbodyramp(...)` for a ramp with different blackbody temperatures.

 Perlin noise patterns can be generated with `make_noisemap(...)`,